How to Study - Part 3 Mind Maps & Flash Cards

 Your brain doesn’t think in straight lines — it thinks in links.
 That’s why mind maps are so effective for music revision.
 A well-made mind map lets you visualise relationships between elements like melody, harmony, texture, and context.
 By repeatedly reviewing and redrawing your mind maps, you strengthen both memory and understanding.
 Each time, you’ll see new patterns emerge and NEW RELATIONSHIPS

-- the act of discovering new relationships for yourself is what pushes such information into your long-term memory!
+The act of discovering new relationships for yourself is what pushes such information into your long-term memory!

 10. Flashcards: Your Secret Weapon for Quick Recall